MokitaNetwork/gov-contracts/README.md

 This is a base implementation of governance contract for Harbor Protocol .
 The contract can be extended to be used by other protocol with relatively same proposal execution behaviour.

-The contract uses the binding from package/bindings in the root directory to interact with Comdex Native Modules for Queries and Messages.
+The contract uses the binding from package/bindings in the root directory to interact with Aether Native Modules for Queries and Messages.

 ## Instantiate Operation